Frequently Asked Questions

 Q. How do I view my card/transaction activity online?

-A. All transactions that you make with your card are available for viewing online.
-Click on the Card Image view your complete transaction history, including payments and spend activity.
-There is also an option to print your transaction details.
+A. All transactions that you make with your card are available online.
+Log into cardholder.virtualrewardcenter.com and click on the Card Image to view your complete transaction history.

 Q. My card says “DEBIT” on it – do I need to have a PIN to use it?

 A. You may choose to use your card with or without a PIN.
-To use your card without a PIN, you must select “Credit” when you make a purchase.
-If you prefer to select “Debit” when you make a purchase, you must assign a PIN and then enter that PIN when prompted at purchase.
-To set your PIN, call 1-877-448-3970.
+To use your card without a PIN, you may be able to select “Credit” when you make a purchase.
+If you prefer to select “Debit” when you make a purchase, you must assign a PIN and then enter that PIN when/if prompted at purchase.
+In Canada, cards do not display “Debit” and can only be used as Credit (no PIN option is available).

 Q. How do I set or change my PIN?

-A. Call 1-877-448-3970 to select your PIN.
+A. Call 1-646-736-2250 or update your PIN online at cardholder.virtualrewardcenter.com by signing in, selecting the applicable card, and clicking the 'Reset PIN' button.
 To keep your card balance secure, you must protect the confidentiality of your PIN.
-If you forget your PIN or believe that your PIN is no longer secure, contact Customer Service immediately. .
 We advise against writing your PIN on your card or keeping a notation of your PIN with your card.
 You are responsible for the protection of your PIN and you will not be able to recover funds lost as a result of unauthorized use of your PIN.

-Q. How do I change the address associated with card?
+Q. How do I change the address associated with the card?

 Q. Does my card ever expire?

 A. Yes.
-The date on which your card expires is printed on the front of your card.
+The date on which your card expires is printed on your card.
 After your card expires, the remaining balance on your card will no longer be available.

 Q. How do I cancel my card?

-A. If you wish to cancel your card, please contact Customer Service by using the number on the back of your card.
+A. If you wish to cancel your card, please contact support@virtualrewardcenter.com for assistance.
 However, the card has no cash value, and your card cannot be redeemed for cash.

-Q. What should I do if my card is lost or stolen?
+Q. What should I do if my card is lost or stolen or I've identified suspected fraud?

-A. Report a lost or stolen card immediately by calling the Virtual Reward Center at 1-800-604-1815.
+A. Report a lost or stolen card or suspected fraud immediately by emailing support@virtualrewardcenter.com.
 Our ability to recover funds on your behalf is in subject to the Card and Program Terms and Conditions, but immediate reporting will increase the likelihood of recovery and reduce the likelihood that those funds will be spent before we can freeze your account.
-If we are able to recover funds on your behalf, there is a replacement fee of $3.95 for activated rewards and replacement may also be subject to other limitations or deductions imposed by the Issuer, the program sponsor or by law.

 Shopping With Your Card